wiredquill/suse-rancher-prime-setup/README-Full-Instructions.md

 Once the cluster is active, verify accessibility at `hangar-bay.dna-42.com`.

-## Installing Downstream Observability Cluster
+## Installing the Downstream Observability Cluster

 Use the Rancher UI to create a downstream cluster with the following configuration: